CITBM-AAB/Bioinformatics_and_Genomic_Tools_for_Biodiversity_Tutorial/README.md

 ## Slack

-For members of the mgibio Slack organization, please use the [#bfx_workshop](https://mgibio.slack.com/archives/CDE4LQHHD) channel.
+For members of the mgibio Slack organization, please use the following channel.
 If you do not have access to the mgibio Slack organization please email one of the following organizers:

-jason.walker at wustl.edu

-c.a.miller at wustl.edu

 ## Email